j-wojcik/enterprise/Readme.md

 }
 ```
 ### Publish/Subscribe
-To publish just pick configured exchange as your endpont.
+To publish just pick configured exchange as your endpoint.
 ```c#
 using (var sender = new Sender<MyClass>(_factory, _converter, "integrationBroker", "publishTestExchange"))
 {